albertogallini/txn_engine/Readme.md

         Ok(())
     }
     ```

+#### Async Verision
+The `AsyncEngine` operate functionally in exaclt the same way as the sync `Engine`, but rely on `ShardedRwLockMap` which expose asyc methods.
+This allow to build the same logic but complity `async`.
+This can be beneficial whenver you want to use the transaction engine in a context when many (+thousands) of concurrent events have to be managed  by the engine on the same node.
+This allow to avoid to spawn a separate OS thread for each event (e.g. connection) which will lead to for every concurrent to performance degradation and system instability.
+While the Dash map still protect from contetion and locking thrashing, The major implications in this scenario are:
+  1. Context Switching Overhead:  The OS scheduler must pause execution of one thread (save its state/registers) and resume execution of another.
+  2. Memory Consumption: Every OS thread requires a dedicated block of memory for its stack.
+Default stack sizes (often 1-2 MB) are multiplied by the number of threads.

+Architecture, interfaces and api exposed by `AsyncEngine` are exaclty the smae of `Engine`.
+See [Asyc VS Sync performance assesment](./asyncvssync.md)

 ### Generalization of Disputes:
 - Deposits: When disputing a deposit, you would move the disputed amount from available to held.
 This keeps the total the same since you're just reallocating the funds.